 Alex also featured on screen on Channel 4 in 2011 as a reporter on That Paralympic Show and subsequently as an athletics reporter at the 2011 BT Paralympic World Cup and a football reporter at the 2012 BT Paralympic World Cup.

 With his impressive fountain of knowledge, Alex acted as chief writer on the official guide to the 2012 Paralympics, which included comprehensive venue and sports guides, facts and figures, features on key athletes to look out for in London and a look back at great moments from past Paralympic Games.

 Alex earned a BA/Hons Journalism degree from Liverpool John Moores.
 After university he worked part-time at the Liverpool Echo as a Junior Sport Writer before moving to the Press Association to become a sports journalist.

-To book Alex to host your awards or speak at your event, please call Prime Performers on 0207 251 8222.
+To book Alex to host your Awards Ceremony, please call Prime Performers on 020 3500 3331.